Hello! Hola! Kuzuzangpo-la!

 Welcome to my virtual headspace; a place where inspiration never sleeps and words have a mind of their own.

-After two and a half years living in Bhutan, I am back in the United States, working to cultivate a lifestyle that honors the places I've been, the lessons I've learned, and my goals for the future.
+After two and a half years living in Bhutan, I am back in the United States, a new mother, working to cultivate a lifestyle that honors the places I've been, the lessons I've learned, and my goals for the future.
 I am actively seeking teams that build products to improve lives, generate engaging content and effect positive change in their communities.
 I am open to all types of freelance projects (both short and long-term) on the east coast and Colorado, (and anywhere else you want to go!) including--but not limited to-- public relations, brand management, editorial editing/consulting, translation and multi-lingual content creation.

 This site is meant to serve as an incubator for words, ideas, visions, dreams.
 I hope it will connect me with other intentional wanderers of the world; those who value diversity and cultural awareness; who realize the power of collective brainstorming; who understand the impact of radical collaboration; who seek creative ways to connect with their fellow humans.

 Enjoy your visit.
 I look forward to working with you soon.

 " You have to dig.
 You have to get down on your hands and knees and let go of your pride and you have to dig, with every ounce of your strength.
 You're young, and you haven't done this before.
 Do it now!
 If you commit to nothing else, commit to figuring out what makes you happy, and what makes you unhappy.
 But to do that, you have to accept that you DO have preferences.
 Stop trying to be good and stop trying to have a good attitude.